microbus-io/fabric/README.md

 `Microbus` is an opinionated framework for the development, deployment and operation of microservices.
 Its most notable characteristic is that it leverages NATS, a messaging bus, for communications among microservices.
 Microservices over a bus = microbus.

-The framework involves itself in three conceptual areas:
+The framework's philosophy can be broken into three areas:

 * Common runtime - The framework specifies rules that all microservices need to comply with during runtime.
-This includes things like how microservices [communicate](docs/tech/unicast.md), how they report metrics, where they [pull config values](docs/tech/configuration.md) from, how they get deployed, etc. A common set of rules is important for proper interoperability and the stability of the system as a whole
+This includes things like how microservices [communicate](docs/tech/unicast.md), how they report metrics, where they [pull config values](docs/tech/configuration.md) from, how they get deployed, etc. A common set of rules is important for interoperability, maintainability and stability of the system
 * RAD tools - The framework leverages [code generation](docs/tech/codegen.md) for the rapid development of microservices with the intent that application developers focus on the business logic rather than on boilerplate code.
 Developer productivity is directly correlated to customer value
-* Building blocks - Capabilities that are deemed to be the building blocks of microservices are implemented by the framework in a standard way, serving to facilitate both of the above
+* Standard building blocks - Capabilities that are deemed to be the building blocks of microservices are implemented by the framework in a standard way, serving to facilitate both of the above

 `fabric` is the main project that provides the core capabilities that all `Microbus` microservices are built on.
 The [milestones](docs/milestones.md) of this project are maintained in separate branches in order to demonstrate the thinking process behind the building of this framework.